rgwilton/draft-yp-observability/draft-wilton-netconf-yang-push-lite.md

 - Periodic and on-change message uses a common *update* notification message format, allowing for the messages to be processed by clients in a similar fashion and to support combined periodic and on-change subscriptions.

-- On-change dampening.
-Rather than dampening being controlled by the client, the publisher is allows to rate-limit how frequently on-change events may be delivered for a particular data node that is changing rapidly.
-In addition, if the state of a data node changes and then reverts back to the previous state within a dampening period, then the publisher is not required to notify the client of the change, it can be entirely suppressed.
+- On-change dampening:

+  - Client configurable on-change dampening has been removed.

+  - However, YANG Push Lite allows a publisher to limit the rate at which a data node is sampled for on-change notifications.
 See {{OnChangeConsiderations}} for further details.

 - Dynamic subscriptions are no longer mandatory to implement, either or both of Configured and Dynamic Subscriptions may be implemented in YANG Push Lite.